 Thursday, September 8, 5 to 8 p.m.

 Nothing better than a late afternoon in the park with a cob of fresh corn!
-Join us for a grand bake sale, local produce, live music and displays from west-end heritage organizations.
+Join us for locally grown corn cooked in the Inn’s outdoor bake oven, live music, printmaking by InPrint Collective, children’s activities and displays from west-end heritage organizations.
+Opening of art exhibition by Etobicoke artist Joan Frost Oman.
 Bring your lawn chairs.

 Admission: Free; various prices for items for sale.